 Installation of wire guards is quick and easy.
 They are almost exactly like fencing, only with more gauges and weave options.
 The wire may be welded at the cross points or interwoven in a number of different patterns.
 The wire mesh is sold in panels, which are attached to poles.
 The poles are permanently mounted to the plant or factory floor.
-Wire guards have many different size and shape options, and can enclose machinery of literally any size.
+Wire guards have many different size and shape options and can enclose machinery of literally any size.
 Most wire guards include a lockable door.
 Some doors have electrical interlocks, which shut down the machine if opened because maintenance is always necessary.
 To improve corrosion and rust resistance as well as strength and durability, the wire mesh is often galvanized, a process that coats the metal in molten zinc.
 The zinc reacts with the metal, either steel or iron, and forms an alloy coating on the surface.
-Smaller wire guards also often protect clocks, lighting and electrical signage from damage.
+Smaller wire guards often protect clocks, lighting, and electrical signage from damage.
 They are not made for applications that require full visibility.
 Instead, they are composed of thin metal wires that make up a large pattern of holes, which vary in size according to how much visibility is necessary.